-- Establish credit and proficiency in mathematics, reading and English beyond the developmental level.
+- Establish credit and skills in mathematics, reading and English beyond the developmental level.
 Students can develop these skills before they begin college, and can start college as true freshmen.

-- Enhance their admissions credentials so that they may qualify for admission to a postsecondary institution of their choice.
+- Enhance their admissions credentials.
+Students may be able to qualify for admission to a college or university of their choice.

-- Enhance their knowledge of core subjects to improve their ACT scores for postsecondary admission and financial aid.
+- Enhance their knowledge of core subjects.
+This can improve their ACT scores for college/university admission and financial aid.

 - Complete college credits during high school to get a jump start on their college education.
 Students can shorten their time to complete a college degree, and reduce their student loan debt.

 - Achieve college-ready awareness by the time they graduate from high school.